TuyishimireEric/MY-BRAND-TUYISHIMIRE-ERIC/README.md

 - Clone the repository or download the source code.
 - Open the index.html file in a web browser.
-- Use your mouse or touchpad to draw on the canvas.
-- Click the "Clean" button to clear the canvas.
-- Click the "Back" button to reset the drawing.

 ## 👥 Author <a name="authors"></a>